canonical/rt-tests-snap/README.md

 ```

 ## Use
-The program executables are available within the snap's namespace.
+The program commands are available within the snap's namespace.
 For example, the command for `cyclictest` is `rt-tests.cyclictest`:

 On a Raspberry Pi 5 running Real-time Ubuntu 24.04: